tilt-dev/tilt/ROADMAP.md

 ## Windows Support (P3, C3)

-Tilt has OS-specific dependencies on a terminal library (tcell) and a filesystem-watching library (fsnotify).
+Tilt has OS-specific dependencies on a terminal library (`tcell`) and a filesystem-watching library (`fsnotify`).
 In theory, these libraries support all major operating systems.
-In practice, we've spent a signficant amount of time dealing with OS-specific bugs.
+In practice, we've spent a significant amount of time dealing with OS-specific bugs.

 Currently Tilt doesn't even compile on Windows.
 We need to fix the compilation